 Skip-the-Line Passes Handle the Plan.
 WalkOnAlerts Handles the Chaos.

 Lightning Lane and Universal Express Pass cover you when the rides are working.
 WalkOnAlerts has got your back when they go down.
-They’re not competing — they cover different halves of the same day.
+They’re not competing.
+They cover different halves of the same day.

 The Gap in Every Theme Park Day